Center-for-Integrated-Cognition/ai2thor/README_FORK.md

 # AI2THOR Fork for CIC usage

 This is a fork of [AI2THOR](https://github.com/allenai/ai2thor) for usage at CIC.
-Thus far the changes are minimal:

-* [Windows support](https://github.com/allenai/ai2thor/pull/1192)

 We will send PR's upstream for changes that may be relevant to others, but many of the changes will be specific to our own research, particularly changes to assets.

 See also the original readme [here](./README.md).

+## Building for Windows

+We have an open PR with AI2 for fixing the Python code on Windows:

+* [Windows support](https://github.com/allenai/ai2thor/pull/1192)

+However, even with these changes, AI2 will not distribute Windows builds.
+Therefore, we have to build our own Windows binaries.

 In addition to having the project dependencies installed, also `pip install invoke wheel`.